sammler/sammler/docs/mvp.md

 	- Store the details of all *public* GitHub repositories
 	- For each of the repositories:
 	  - Increase/decrease of followers (e.g. compared to yesterday/last week/last month)
-		- Who follows the repsitory?
+		- Who follows the repository?
 		- Who are the new followers (compared to the previous day)?
 		- Who stopped following a repository (compared to the previous day)?
-- No admin interface, just having the services running.

 ### Infrastructure Requirements